thecode/ha-rpi_gpio/README.md

 ## Cover

 The `gpiod` cover platform allows you to control GPIOs to open/close covers; note that I have only verified cover functionality simulating with switches and buttons, so logic could be off on some points ..
+Covers consist of a switch for triggering cover motor, and a state sensor for determining the state of the cover.
+This state is as for all sensors read at startup time, so should be consistent over reboots.

 ### Options